 When you're having a migraine with aura, stay in a quiet, dark room.
 Try cold compresses or pressure on the painful areas.

 Other medications can ease related symptoms such as nausea and vomiting.

 A technique called a transcranial magnetic stimulation (TMS), uses a pulse of magnetic energy to stimulate part of your brain, which may stop or lessen the pain.
 You'll need a prescription to get this gadget, which you put on the back of your head when you experience the aura starting.

 Some drugs that treat other conditions can prevent migraines, too:

 - Heart and blood pressure medications called beta-blockers, including atenolol (Tenormin), propranolol (Inderal), and timolol (Blocadren)

 Your doctor may prescribe a headband-like device that creates electrical impulses on your skin.
 When it's on, you'll feel a tingling or massaging sensation on your forehead.
-This stimulates the nerve associated with migraines.
+This stimulates the nerve associated with migraine headaches.
 You use it daily to prevent headaches.

 Avoid your triggers.
 Common ones include:

 - Being tired, sick, or hungry